-Diffraction gratings are used to disperse light; that is to spatially separate light of different wavelengths.
+Diffraction gratings are used to disperse light, i.e. to spatially separate light of different wavelengths.
 They have replaced prisms in most fields of spectral analysis.
-Two gratings are installed into the Cornerstone 130 monochromator.
+Two or three gratings are installed into the MS260i spectrograph, depending upon the configuration selected.
 In general, the grating with the highest efficiency is chosen at a particular wavelength.
 The optional Oriel TracQTM Basic Data Acquisition and Radiometery Software allows users to set up a specific grating switchover wavelength, so the most appropriate grating will automatically be chosen while performing a scan over a range of wavelengths.

-The Cornerstone 130 monochromators feature diffraction gratings produced by Richardson Gratings.
-Both Oriel Instruments and Richardson Gratings are part of the Newport family of brands, and have a long history of working together to design monochromators that are appropriate for a wide variety of applications.
+The MS260i spectrographs feature diffraction gratings produced by Richardson Gratings.
+Both Oriel Instruments and Richardson Gratings are part of the Newport family of brands, and have a long history of working together to design spectrographs that are appropriate for a wide variety of applications.